 Increasing judicial diversity is not something that can be achieved by one organisation alone: there are a range of different bodies who have important roles to play.
 This is why working in collaboration with partners, and supporting their individual diversity activities, is a core part of our work.

-The Judicial Diversity Forum (JDF) brings together organisations from across the legal sector to identify ways of improving judicial diversity.
+The main way we do this is through our chairing and membership of the Judicial Diversity Forum (JDF).
+The Forum brings together organisations from across the legal sector to identify ways to support increased judicial diversity.

-JDF members work together in partnership to be both thought and action leaders in the area of judicial diversity.
-The Forum provides strategic direction in the areas of: challenging structural barriers to appointment, analysing and addressing the reasons behind differential progression, the gathering and use of data and evidence, resolving issues of common concern and the coordination of agreed activities aimed at encouraging greater judicial diversity.
+The JDF provides strategic direction in the areas of: challenging structural barriers to appointment, analysing and addressing the reasons behind how people’s careers progress, and the gathering and use of data and evidence.
+The Forum’s objective is to resolve issues of common concern, and coordinating agreed activities aimed at encouraging greater judicial diversity.
 Forum members support each other’s initiatives and undertake joint projects.

 The members of the JDF are:

-- Chair of the Judicial Appointments Commission (Chair of the JDF)
+- Chair of the Judicial Appointments Commission (Chair of the Forum)

 - Lord Chancellor (Ministry of Justice)